jjfrancois/francoislab/index.md

 Our lab combines principles from classical mechanics with multi-omics analysis and 3D image processing techniques to understand how the properties of cancer cell microenvironments influence the effectiveness of DNA-damaging therapies on cancer progression and tumor clearance.
-We will be opening in Fall 2026 at Boise State University!
+We will be opening Fall 2026 in the Department of Mechanical and Biomedical Engineering at Boise State University!

 {% capture text %}